Visitors logged in to a Scrivito-based website can open pages that have been marked as restricted.

 To set up an editor identity provider, only two steps are required:

-In this section, we will be using Google GSuite as our editor identity provider.
+In this section, we will be using Google GSuite as our identity provider.
 Please refer to Google’s OpenID Connect Guide for further details.
 Further down, we’ll walk through the same setup using Auth0 as our IdP.

 First, open the “Credentials” page in the Google API Console.
 On the “OAuth consent screen”, fill out the form and make sure to enter “scrivito.com” in the “Authorized domains” input field.